Fine Needle Aspiration for Dogs

 Follow Up Tests for Fine Needle Aspirate

-If a fine needle aspirate confirms that a growth is benign, your veterinarian will help you understand your choices for next steps.
+If a fine needle aspirate confirms that a growth is benign, your veterinarian will help you understand your choices for the next steps.

 • It’s important to know that cysts have the potential to rupture or get infected at any time.
+Removing them up front may avoid a more serious problem later on.

-If the fine needle aspirate confirms a type of infection, appropriate medications such as an antibiotic will be recommended.
+If the fine needle aspirate confirms a type of infection, appropriate medications, such as an antibiotic, will be recommended.

 Finally, if the fine needle aspirate confirms that there are suspicious cells for cancer, a plan will be made to determine the next step for diagnosis and treatment.
 Since performing a fine needle aspirate is a screening test, follow-up care will be determined by what is found on the sample.